Pesto Pasta Salad Recipe

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This easy Pesto Pasta Salad can be low carb or high carb, depending on the pasta you choose.
-See nutritional information in the recipe for both versions.
-(You can also use Fiber Gourmet Light Pasta, which will be in-between the two options for carb counts.)
-Pesto is high in fat and the salad dressing, Parmesan Cheese, and olives all have some fat, so this would be a personal choice for the original South Beach Diet.
-If you did eat it for South Beach, the Palmini pasta version would work for all phases and the Rotini pasta version or Fiber Gourmet Pasta version would only work for Phase 2 or 3.
+This easy Pesto Pasta Salad Recipe can be low-carb or Keto with Palmini Pasta; see nutritional information in the recipe for that option.
+Look in NOTES after the recipe for nutritional info for the Fiber Gourmet Light Pasta or whole wheat rotini.
+(If you’re making this for the original South Beach Diet, Pesto is high in fat and the salad dressing, Parmesan Cheese, and olives all have some fat, so this would be a personal choice for South Beach for the Palmini Pasta version for all phases and the Rotini pasta version or Fiber Gourmet Pasta version would only work for Phase 2 or 3.)

 Find More Recipes Like This One: